 A flair for fashion or brands and the understanding of how to present an easy-to-buy look to customers is the basis of a visual merchandiser's skillset

-Visual merchandisers develop, deliver and communicate visual concepts and strategies to promote retail brands, products and services in-store, in catalogues or online.
-They may also work with museums and galleries or create visual concepts for events.
+As a visual merchandiser, you'll develop, deliver and communicate visual concepts and strategies to promote retail brands, products and services in-store, in catalogues or online.
+You may also work with museums and galleries or create visual concepts for events.

-The majority of visual merchandising personnel are employed in retail stores, the lowest level being assistant visual merchandiser up to visual merchandising/image controller, employing a staff of fifty plus in a large organisation.
-It is their job to create eye-catching displays and they are sometimes known as window dressers.
+The majority of visual merchandising personnel are employed in retail stores, the lowest level being assistant visual merchandiser and the highest being visual merchandising, employing a staff of 50+ in a large organisation.

 Some visual merchandisers work on a freelance or consultancy basis and create visual concepts for clients or deliver training to retail teams.

-The type of activities undertaken will depend on the employer and level of seniority.
-Visual merchandisers working at higher levels can be based within head office teams, with regional teams, or at larger or flagship stores.
+The type of activities you'll undertake will depend on your employer and your level of seniority.
+Visual merchandisers working at higher levels can be based within head office teams, regional teams or at larger or flagship stores.